-How you respond to the mistakes your child makes is just as important as correcting it in the first place.
+How you respond to the mistakes your child makes is just as important as correcting it.
 Learn how to respond when kids make mistakes.

 On this particular night, they were moving their arms left and right in a marching swing.
 And as I had predicted, one of them knocked over a cup of water.